carlfahl/zootopia_postgres/Tutorial.md

 in AnimalsTable add a button to the end of the table row that calls deleteHandler

 ##Step 8: posting an animal
-Create a new file within src called `PostAnimalForm` Create a new file called `PostAnimalContainer`
+Create a new file within src called `PostAnimalForm.js` Create a new file within src called `PostAnimalContainer.js`

-Add route for postNew in App.js that renders PostAnimalContainer
+Add route for `postNew` in App that renders PostAnimalContainer

 in `PostAnimalForm` import React import Form, FormControl, FormGroup, and Button from react-bootstrap create a stateless component that will display a form pass onChange and onClick handlers from PostAnimalContainer to PostAnimalForm

-in `PostAnimalContainer` create a statefuk component within that component create our `onChangeHandler` function and your `onClick` Function Your onChangeHandler updates the appropriate state variable your onClick function runs a post request on your api with the state as its data pass these as props to your PostAnimalForm
+in `PostAnimalContainer` create a stateful component within that component create your `onChangeHandler` function and your `onClickHandler` Function Your onChangeHandler updates the appropriate state variable your onClick function runs a post request on your api with the state as its data pass these as props to your PostAnimalForm

 submit thi step to GitHub

 ##Step 9: Updating an animal
+Create a new file within src called `EditAnimalForm.js` Create a new file within src called `EditAnimalContainer.js`

+Add route for `editAnimal` in App that renders EditAnimalContainer

+in `EditAnimalForm` import React import Form, FormControl, FormGroup, and Button from react-bootstrap create a stateless component that will display a form pass onChange and onClick handlers from EditAnimalContainer to EditAnimalForm

+in `EditAnimalContainer` create a stateful component within that component create your `onChangeHandler` function and your `onClickHandler` Function Your onChangeHandler updates the appropriate state variable your onClick function runs a post request on your api with the state as its data pass these as props to your EditAnimalForm

+In `AnimalsContainer` create an `updateHandler` function that will update the activeComponent to the editAnimal view with the correct id pass the updateHandler in as a prop

+commit this step to GitHub